inner children image.jpg

 Does childhood trauma affect your adult intimate relationships?

 • The answer is a big YES.
+A shout from the roof tops YES!
 So much of how we show up in our adult relationships are formed by what we went through as children.
 Especially when it comes to our adult intimate relationships.
 The rubber really does hit the road when we interact with our spouse or partner!

 • In this blog, I offer five ways we bring our adverse childhood experiences into adult relationships (especially under stress!).
 It's like we have relationship styles shaped by the past.
 And I call these different styles: The Disconnected, The Caretaker, The Mistrusting, The Pleaser, and the Perfectionist.